 If you plan to file for an H-1B visa this year, please contact me by February 16 so that I can give your petition the best possible shot at winning the lottery and obtaining a visa.

-The author, Jacqueline Lentini McCullough, handles all types of employment-based immigration cases.
+The author, Jacqueline Lentini McCullough, is an immigration attorney based in Illinois with extensive experience in H-1B visas.
 Ms. Lentini can be reached at lentinivisas.com, +1.630.262.1435, or firstname.lastname@example.org.